 (4) Make the Data Available (and Even Free) to Many Users

-These strategies are developed in detail in my upcoming book: “From Big Data to Big Profits: Success with Data and Analytics.”
+These strategies are developed in detail in my book: “From Big Data to Big Profits: Success with Data and Analytics.”